Voiced by: Jaden Smith (English), Junji Majima (Japanese)

 Helena St. Tesoro

 A socialite living in the expensive underwater neighborhood below 14th Street, Helena St. Tesoro is Neo Yokio's premiere fashion blogger... or she was, until a demonic possession, near drowning, and a nasty fall down a flight of stairs at the start of the series.
 The incident left her so shaken that she completely abandoned her blog, her fans, and her passion for fashion, turning her critical eye instead to Neo Yokio's culture of materialistic excess and extreme class stratification.
 She and Kaz clash numerous times during the first season, with Helena decrying Kaz as a "lapdog of the bourgeois" and Kaz arraigning her as a hypocritical rich girl, but they still maintain a friendly relationship.
-At the end of the first season, Kaz helps her escape from the authorities and Neo Yokio, knowing full well that she blew up the Bachelor Board.

 - Bandage Babe: Starting in episode 2 when Kaz meets her in the hospital, she only wears a hospital gown and bandages around her head.